Alert: Showtimes now around 5:30pm but always check website!!

-Last weekend, I piled my family into our minivan and drove out to Concord to experience the drive-in movies first hand at the Solano West Wind.
-Yes, it’s a haul but it was a ton of fun.
-Though I think of outdoor movies as a summer thing, it gets dark so late in the warm months that I’d never actually taken my kids.
+We love to pile the family into our minivan and head out to the drive-in movies in Concord to experience it all first hand at the Solano West Wind.
+Yes, it's a haul but also a ton of fun.
+Though I think of outdoor movies as a summer thing, it gets dark so late in the warm months that I'd never actually taken my kids.
 (We abide by consistently early bedtimes in my house.)
-During the dark months, shows begin at 6pm so it was really the perfect time to go.
+During the dark months, shows begin around 5:30pm so it is really the perfect time to go.

 What you need to know:

-On weekend evenings, the box office opens at 5:15pm.
+Check the website for opening times.
+On weekend evenings, the box office opens at 45 minutes before.
 Other days, it opens at 5:30.
 Come early to give yourself time to park and grab food at the concession stand.
 There is also a playground that looked decent.
-Since I had already stuck my kids in pajamas before venturing out, I didn’t let them play (mean mom, I ;know!).
+Since I had already stuck my kids in pajamas before venturing out, I didn't let them play (mean mom, I know!).
 We did, however, indulge in all manner of junk food at the snack bar.
 Hot dogs, nachos, ice cream, technicolor slushies, candy, and huge buckets of popcorn (with free refills!) are available.

 The lot is ridged so that every car points slightly upward toward the screen allowing for good views all around.
 Many other families parked backwards and sat in lawn chairs or in their SUV trunks with blankets.